-Paris and Los Angeles poised to get 2024 and 2028 Olympics
+Paris and Los Angeles set to get 2024 and 2028 Olympics

 IOC Vice President John Coates suggested Tuesday that the Paris and Los Angeles Olympic committees will be left to figure out who should host in which year.
 The decision would then be ratified in September.

 If the two cities can't settle the question of who would get which games, the IOC would decide in September.
+In that case, the 2028 games could be open to additional bidders.

 Paris and Los Angeles were left as the only contenders for 2024 when Budapest withdrew its bid in February.
-Officials from both Paris and Los Angeles had stressed that their cities already have most of the facilities they need to host, reducing the additional cost.
+Officials from both Paris and Los Angeles had stressed that their cities already have more than 90% of the facilities they need to host, reducing the additional cost.

 Before the announcement, President Trump tweeted that he is "working hard to get the Olympics for the United States."
 He has been on record supporting Los Angeles' bid since shortly after his election in November, and reportedly called IOC President Thomas Bach to lobby for the city.

-Bach first raised the possibility of awarding the 2024 and 2028 games, saying in December that tapping one city at a time "produces too many losers."
+Bach first raised the possibility of awarding the 2024 and 2028 games at once, saying in December that tapping one city at a time "produces too many losers."
 The IOC's executive board voted last month in favor of awarding both games at the same time.
-The full IOC votes Tuesday.
+The full IOC voted Tuesday.

 --CNNMoney's Charles Riley contributed to this report.